Yubikey

 Type the following commands:

-Wait until you see the text gpg/card>
+Wait until you see the text gpg/card>and then type:

 You should see the text Admin commands are allowed, and then finally, type: